-hours: The job posting should include the total number of hours for the appointment as well as an estimate of the hours per week.
-Use your department’s time sheets or the “I don’t work for free” booklets you receive from us in the mail to keep your supervisor up-to-date.
+hours: The job posting should include the estimated total number of hours for the appointment as well as an estimate of the hours per week.
+Use your department’s time sheets or our “I don’t work for free” timesheets to keep your supervisor up-to-date.
 Remember that meetings with your supervisor and attendance at lectures, if they are required, are considered work.
 It is common for contract hours to be used up before the end of the term.
 If it looks like your hours will run out, you should call a meeting with your supervisor to discuss the issue.
 If your supervisor approves the additional hours, you will be paid.
 If your supervisor refuses, you are not legally entitled to refuse to work (you may only legally refuse work if it puts your safety at risk).
 Refusing work may result in discipline or dismissal.
 Continue working, but keep detailed records of the hours and all conversations with your supervisor.
-Contact CUPE 3909 and we will help you get paid.
+If this happens, contact CUPE 3909.

-material: Your department must provide you with the material, resources, and space you need to perform your duties.
+material: Your department should provide you with the material, resources, and space you need to perform your duties.

 evaluations: Positive employment evaluations are used in future job hiring.
 You are entitled to one evaluation per appointment and if this is an in-class evaluation, you’ll get 2 calendar days’ notice to inform your students and to prepare.
-The standard form is on page 68 of the Unit 1 Collective Agreement.
 You will receive a written report of the evaluation and if you are unhappy with its contents, you should contact the local to represent you.
 You may request a meeting with the evaluator, an additional evaluation and/or add your own comments before the evaluation is put in your employment file.

 job security: After completing an appointment satisfactorily, the University will inform you that you are in a Job Security Period.
-That means that you will be assigned the same position for the next 4 years if you are an Undergrad, 2 years if you are in a Master’s program, and 4 years if you are a PhD student.
+That means that you will be continued in the same position for up to 4 years from your first date of registration in an Undergrad program, 2 years from your first date of registration in a Master’s program, and 4 years from your first date of registration in a PhD program.
 If the appointment is discontinued, you may be assigned an alternate/similar position that opens up.
 While you are in your JSP, you will also accumulate seniority (total number of hours worked).
 Your seniority will expire at the end of each JSP.
 That is, seniority hours accumulated during your Undergrad JSP will not carry over to your Master’s JSP, and Master’s hours will not carry over to a PhD program .

 sick and compassionate leave: If you are unable to perform your regular duties because of illness, injury or a death in your family, you are entitled to the pay for the work you would have otherwise done.
 You must, however, meet the conditions that apply.